DeltaXML/vscode-xslt-xpath-docs/README.md

 # vscode-xslt-xpath-docs
-Repository for XSLT/XPath extension for VSCode
+Repository for documentation for XSLT/XPath extension for VSCode